xixu-me/git-desktop/docs/process/issue-triage.md

 The above describes medical triage but it is clear that it also applies to our situation.
 Triage is a process of sifting through all the things that we could work on to select the few things that we will work on.
-In order to maximize the impact we have for the people that use GitHub Desktop, things that will get top priority are items that are well-described, clearly presented and have obvious benefit.
+In order to maximize the impact we have for the people that use Git Desktop, things that will get top priority are items that are well-described, clearly presented and have obvious benefit.